-1. Generate and disseminate knowledge obtained through the work of nurse and health scientists as well as other interdisciplinary colleagues, particularly in the areas of chronic health end of life palliative care, maternal and child health, health disparities, gerontology, elder care, HIV/AIDS, rural health, and veteran's health.

-2. Improve health outcomes through targeted interdisciplinary original research and the design and evaluation of innovative programs in clinical practice.
+- 1. Generate and disseminate knowledge obtained through the work of nurse scientists and interdisciplinary colleagues, particularly in the areas of maternal and child health, health disparities, elder care, HIV/AIDS and veteran's health. - 2.
+Improve health outcomes through targeted interdisciplinary original research and the design and evaluation of innovative programs in clinical practice.